fastify/fastify/docs/Guides/Delay-Accepting-Requests.md

   fastify.server.on('listening', doMagic)
 ```

-As soon as the server starts listening (very similar behavior as to adding a
+As soon as the server starts listening (very similar behavior to adding a
 piece of code to the `server.listen`'s callback function) a `listening` event
-is emitted (fore more info refer to https://nodejs.org/api/net.html#event-listening).
+is emitted (for more info refer to https://nodejs.org/api/net.html#event-listening).
 We use that to reach out to our provider as soon as possible, with the `doMagic`
 function.